zehanort/bff/README.md

 You can read more about Befunge 93 [here](https://github.com/catseye/Befunge-93/blob/master/doc/Befunge-93.markdown).

 **Befunge 98** is a Turing-complete extension of Befunge 93.
-Tt expands the program grid infinitely (Befunge 93 limits it to 80x25), adds file I/O operations, support for libraries (which it calls "fingerprints"), and much much more.
+It expands the program grid infinitely (Befunge 93 limits it to 80x25), adds file I/O operations, support for libraries (which it calls "fingerprints"), and much much more.

 You can read more about Befunge 98 [here](https://github.com/catseye/Funge-98/blob/master/doc/funge98.markdown).